 it is because the photograph shows the rod for the horizontal engine being machined.

-the cut using the cross slide.
+using the cross slide.

 Next, mount it in the three jaw using the stub provided and turn the outer diameter

 (3/4”).
 This is what I call a fresh air diameter so it is not critical.
 Follow by